newnightcoder/100daysofcode/LOG DAY 121.md

 **what i learned**

 - maybe the for in loop is the root of the problem: when using the push() method to get the numbers in dataset, it works!
-BUT i creates as many arrays as iterations BECAUSE OF the for in loop in think..
+BUT i creates as many arrays as iterations BECAUSE OF the for in loop i think..
 - i need to find an alternative.